mongodb/docs/source/administration/monitoring.rst

 Also check the amount of mapped memory (i.e. :status:`mem.mapped`.)
-If this value is greater than the amount of system memory, some operations will require disk access :term:`page faults` to read data from virtual memory with deleterious effects on performance.
+If this value is greater than the amount of system memory, some operations will require disk access :term:`page faults <page fault>` to read data from virtual memory with deleterious effects on performance.

 .. _administration-monitoring-page-faults: